 |

 During the 19th century, Scotland became an industrial powerhouse, with mining, shipbuilding, heavy engineering and manufacturing supplying the needs of the expanding British Empire.
 These industries declined in the second half of the 20th century, and the modern Scottish economy was transformed with the discovery of North Sea oil deposits in 1966, and a rapid development of the service sector.
 Devolution and national identity Pressure for increased autonomy during the 1970s and 1990s led to the passing of the Scotland Act in 1999 by the Labour government of Tony Blair, with Scottish Secretary Donald Dewar as the architect of the legislation.
 Following a referendum in 1997, a Scottish Parliament elected by a system of proportional representation was re-established in Edinburgh, with primary lawmaking and limited tax-raising powers.
-The Scottish National Party (SNP), the largest party in the current Scottish Parliament, advocates a "national conversation" on full independence.
+The Scottish National Party (SNP), which has a majority in the Scottish Parliament, advocates a referendum on full independence in 2014.
+This brough it into conflict with the British government until agreement was reached on the wording and terms of the referendum at talks in 2012.
 Scots are proud of their national identity and despite a relatively small population of around five million, a very large diaspora exists not only in England but also worldwide, especially in North America, Australia and New Zealand.
 The relatively high degree of Scottish autonomy is reflected in other areas: Scotland competes as a separate team in international football, rugby and other sports.
 A distinct Scottish identity is ensured by a Scottish Premier League in football, and leading clubs such as Glasgow's Rangers and Celtic regularly qualify for the European Champions League.
 Celtic were the first UK club to win this competition's predecessor, the European Cup, in 1967.

 Facts